General School Information

-Ongoing support will be offered to all children through ‘quality first teaching’ that ensures that the needs of different children are addressed as far as possible within the classroom environment.
+- Ongoing support will be offered to all children through ‘quality first teaching’ which ensures that the needs of different children are addressed as far as possible within the classroom environment.

-Our SENCo oversees all support and progress of any child on the SEN register across the school and provides interventions where needed.
+- Our SENDCo oversees all support and progress of any child on the SEND register across the school and provides interventions where needed.

 Who will explain this to me?